Western Nevada Fishing Report

 Bilk Creek Reservoir: Bilk Creek Reservoir has slowed down for trout fishermen as water temperatures increase.
 Bass fishing around those same weed beds will remain good throughout the summer.
 Anglers in float tubes casting top water poppers at the bass will catch fish.
 As things heat up, morning and evening fishing is recommended.

-Anglers have reported good fishing with power bait in rainbow and orange.
+No new reports.
+Anglers have reported good fishing with PowerBait in rainbow and orange.
 The weed bed continues to be a problem around Spooner Lake.
 If anglers do find an opening they should have some success.
-A water craft such as a float tube or kayak is key to unlocking this lake’s hold on fishing.
-Fly anglers have had luck using black, brown, and green Wooly Buggers.
-For fly anglers, a floating line this time of year is all you need but later in the year anglers will need to transition to an intermediate line for deeper presentation.
+A watercraft such as a float tube or kayak is the key to unlocking this lake’s hold on fishing.
+Fly anglers have had luck using black, brown, and green wooly buggers.
+If you are fly fishing, a floating line this time of year is all you need but later in the year anglers will need to transition to an intermediate line for deeper presentation.

-East Walker Flow is currently at 43 cfs.
-Fishing has been good with the low river flows.
-Anglers have reported a good Squala hatch this April, but the hatch will not continue into May.
+East Walker Flow is currently at 56 cfs.
+Fishing has been good even with low flows.
+Anglers have reported good May hatches.
 Try using May fly patterns this time of year and drop off a heavy weighted caddis or bb shot with a caddis pattern.
-Fish the edges hard this time of year, fish tend to concentrate on the edges to gobble up stone fly hatches.
-A brown trout study is going on and researchers are requesting information on tagged fish including color (to determine if wild or hatchery) and location where caught.
+Fish the edges hard this time of year, fish tend to concentrate on the edges to gobble up stone fly hatches and bait fish.
+Current brown trout study is going on and researchers are requesting information on tagged fish including color (to determine if wild or hatchery) and location where caught.